 A relation to Latin cunnus is very doubtful for reasons of historical phonology.
-Cunnus perhaps shares a stem with culus; the latter is recorded in Britain in a Roman-period graffito from Leicester: EQUA G | ELLA CVLO, a curse probably meaning 'mare G, that arse' (Wilson and Wright 1964: 182).
-The Latin terms ueretrum and pudendus, both used for 'genitalia' are contradictory when taken literally, since they are built on the stems of uereor 'to be in awe of' and pudeo 'to make ashamed'.2 They are thus circumlocutions, an interesting fact in itself, and probably reflect an ambiguity of attitude which has always existed.
-The oft-cited ON kunta is actually recorded twice only, as the by-name of a certain Rognvaldr who appears in Heimskringla and the Fornmanna sagas (Lind 1920-1: 226).
+Cunnus perhaps shares a stem with culus; the latter is recorded in Britain in a Roman-period graffito from Leicester: EQUA G | ELLA CVLO, a curse probably meaning 'mare G, that arse' (Wilson and Wright 1964: 182) [1].
+The Latin terms uerētrum and pudendus, both used for 'genitalia' are contradictory when taken literally, since they are built on the stems of uereor 'to be in awe of' and pudeō 'to make ashamed' [2].
+They are thus circumlocutions, an interesting fact in itself, and probably reflecting an ambiguity of attitude which has always existed.
+The oft-cited ON kunta is actually recorded twice only, as the by-name of a certain Rognvaldr who appears in the sagas Heimskringla and Fornmanna (Lind 1920-1: 226).
 The meaning is deduced from that of the same word in more recent Scandinavian dialects.
-A runic inscription does in fact record the word kunt, but this is probably an error for knut(r) (Petersen 2002: s.n. $Kn\bar{u}tr$ ).
-Given that German kunte is grammatically feminine (DWb: s.v. kunte), and the fact that the unique recorded OE form cuntan (discussed below) has a weak ending, ON kunta probably belongs to the weak -on declension (of the saga type) and is thus feminine, and the OE form is probably cunte (fem.) rather than cunta (masc.).
+A runic inscription does in fact record the word kunt, but this is probably an error for knut(r) (Petersen 2002: s.n.
+Knūtr).
+Given that German kunte is grammatically feminine (DWb: s.v. kunte), and the fact that the unique recorded OE form cuntan (discussed below) has a weak ending, ON kunta probably belongs to the weak ōn declension (of the saga type) and is thus feminine, and the OE form is probably cunte (fem.) rather than cunta (masc.).

-The existence of numerous by-names recorded in the medieval period would argue against a taboo operating then: for example Clawecuncte in the Winton Domesday (von Feilitzen 1976: 210), and names such as Clevecunt, Cruskunt, Fillecunt, Twychecunt and Sittebid'cunte; these are discussed in Reaney (OES: 294-5), McClure (1981: 98), and Postles (1999: 119-20, 125).
+The existence of numerous by-names recorded in the medieval period would argue against a taboo operating then: for example Clawecuncte in the Winton Domesday (von Feilitzen 1976:

+210) [3], and names such as Clevecunt, Cruskunt, Fillecunt, Twychecunt and Sittebid'cunte; these are discussed in Reaney (OES: 294-5), McClure (1981: 98), and Postles (1999: 119-120,125).
 Similar personal names occurs in Bele Wydecunthe 1328 (SibEst: 67) and in the field-name Bluthercuntesaker c.1289 (Sib3: 108).

-Other 'rude words' recorded in place-names include fockynggroue in Bristol 1373 (Coates 2007); OE ears occurs with euphemistic alteration in Ashgrove Farm (W), which was (to) erse grafan 955 (PN W: 208); OE buttuc occurs in the charter S 977 of Cnut of c.1022: ofbam wege on ba buttucas. of pam buttucon on pone broc; ME pisse occurs in Pisswelle 13th (Underwood 2008: 36); OE bealluc or ME ballok occurs in two Derbyshire names: Bullock Low in Hartington, Balloklow 1415 (PN Db: 370), and the lost Ballochorn 1275 (PN Db: 342), and non-topographically in Sandford Orcas (< OF Oriescuilz 'golden ballocks' (PN Do 3: 389)).
+Other 'rude words' recorded in place-names include fockynggroue in Bristol 1373 (Coates 2007); OE ears occurs with euphemistic alteration in Ashgrove Farm (W), which was (to) erse grafan 955 (PN W: 208); OE buttuc occurs in the charter S:977 of Cnut of c.1022: of pam wege on pa buttucas. of pam buttucon on pone broc; ME pisse occurs in Pisswelle 13th (Underwood 2008: 36); OE bealluc or ME ballok occurs in two Derbyshire names: Bullock Low in Hartington Balloklow 1415 (PN Db 2: 370) and the lost Ballocporn 1275 (PN Db 2: 342), and non-topographically in Sandford Orcas (< OF Oriescuilz 'golden ballocks' (PN Do 3: 389)).
 These examples are sufficient to establish that we should not be surprised to find cunte.
-Though cunte and counte are common ME spellings for count (nobleman), this term is very rare in English place-names; cf. the affixes Le Cunte 1252, le Counte 1324, Comitis 1451 of Swaffham Bulbeck and S~ Prior (PN C: 133-4).
+Though cunte and counte are common ME spellings for "count" (nobleman), this term is very rare in English place-names; cf. the affixes Le Cunte 1252, le Counte 1324, Comitis 1451 of Swaffham Bulbeck and S~ Prior (PN C: 133-4).
 The long stem vowel would have distinguished it in speech.
-Countesthorpe (Lei; Watts (CDEPN)) and Counterslip (Bristol; Smith (PN Gl 3: 87)) are from 'countess', but Countisbury (PN D 62) is not.4 cuntan heale: a charter of King Edgar (S 683, AD 960) refers to a place in Bishopstoke (Hampshire) called (to) cuntan heale (dative).
-Another charter (S 360, AD 900) in giving bounds for the estate of Durley apparently refers to the same place, but this charter has been shown to be a later forgery (Brooks 1982; Miller 2001: 25).
-The location, as confirmed by the detailed study of Currie (1995), must be near SU 514187, next to the East Horton golf course.
-There is no notable topographical feature here, but two small streams do meet at an elongated field, and this might in some way be responsible for the name (Figure 1).
+Countesthorpe (Lei; Watts (CDEPN)) and Counterslip (Bristol; Smith (PN Gl 3: 87)) are from 'countess', but Countisbury (PN D 1: 62) is not [4].